diwu1990/UnarySim/README.md

 At each cycle, if _round(source * 2^bitwidth) > rand_, a bit of logic 1 in the stream will be generated; otherwise, a bit of logic 0 will be generated.

 3. **Stream**:
 At each cycle, the bitstreams physically flow through cascaded logic kernels, and they count for most of the memory space during simulation.
+The bitstream can leverage either rate coding (RC) or temporal coding (TC).

 4. **Buffer**:
 Inside each logic kernel, there may exist buffers, like counters or shift registers, to compute future data by monitoring the past bitstreams.